On a general many-dimensional excited random walk: Displacement estimates and tails of the regeneration times

-Note that Condition~C$_A$ (C${}_A^+$) becomes Condition~C (C$^+$), if $A=\Z^d$.
-On the other hand, Condition~C$_A$ with $A=\emptyset$ simply means that the process is a $d$-dimensional martingale.
-Throughout, given a stochastic process $({\tilde X}_n,n\ge 0)$ on the lattice $\Z^d$, we denote its range at time~$n$ by
+Note that Condition \hyperlink{ConditionCA}{C$_A$} (\hyperlink{ConditionCA}{C$^+_A$}) becomes Condition~\ref{ConditionC} (\ref{ConditionC+}), if $A=\Z^d$.
+On the other hand, Condition \hyperlink{ConditionCA}{C$_A$} with $A=\varnothing$ simply means that the process is a $d$-dimensional martingale.
+Throughout, given a stochastic process $({\tilde X}_n,n\ge0)$ on the lattice $\Z^d$, we denote its range at time $n$ by

-Let us use also the notation $|U|$ for the cardinality of~$U$, where $U\subset\Z^d$.
+Let us use also the notation $|U|$ for the cardinality of $U$, where $U\subset\Z^d$.